Afang Soup

 1. Once everything is fully combined, taste again and adjust seasoning if needed.

-2. Ensure the oil sits slightly on top (a sign of a well-made Afang)
+2. Once that’s done, ensure the oil sits slightly on top (a sign of a well-made Afang)

 Turn off the heat and serve.